ottokokstein/ottokokstein.github.io/src/subtitles.md

 ![Instructions visualization](images/subtitles_rvt1.png)

-In the new window, make sure that the `Compress audio` checkbox is **unchecked** (When left checked, the generated `.bik` file will have just static noise instead of the original audio, not sure why this is).
+In the new window, make sure that the `Bink 1` file format (AKA `.bik`) is selected and that the `Compress audio` checkbox is **unchecked** (When left checked, the generated `.bik` file will have just static noise instead of the original audio, not sure why this is).
 After that, press `Bink`, as shown in the image below:

 ![Instructions visualization](images/subtitles_rvt2.png)